-- Develop strength in recognizing and refuting clichés in art that stunt creativity and damage your trust in your ability to grow and learn.
+- Develop strength in recognizing and refuting clichés in art that stunt creativity and damage trust in ability to grow and learn.

-- Engage in the give and take environment of a creative community, to understand others through their art and the processes required to create art, and to explain yourself and your ideas/processes of your own artwork as well
+- Engage in the give and take environment of a creative community, to understand others through their art and the processes required to create art, and to explain ideas/processes of one’s own artwork.

-- Develop a portfolio that is strong enough to gain entrance into an art program of one’s choosing beyond high school.
+- Develop a portfolio to gain entrance into an art program beyond high school.

 - Select work(s) for art show exhibit.